kkurdybacha/course3/README.md

 4. Unpack it into the working directory with subdirectories -- after unpacking there should be one directory named "UCI HAR Dataset" with directories and files inside
 3. Place submitted file "run_analysis.R" into the working directory
 4. Run script `run_analysis.R`
-5. Observe tidy dataset in new file "activity_sum.csv"
+5. Observe tidy dataset in new file "activity_sum.txt"

 Datasets, variables, and analysis steps are described in CodeBook.md file.